+Our Rochelle site is a resin coated sand processing plant.
 The Rochelle property was purchased in 2011, and we spent 2011 and 2012 planning and constructing a resin coating facility on the property.

 The Rochelle facility has two process lines, each with the capacity to coat 200 million pounds, or 100,000 tons, of substrate.
 The facility has the flexibility to coat numerous substrates using novolac or resole resin technology.
 Sand can be received and shipped both by truck and rail to help meet customer requirements.
-One of the competitive strengths of the facility is the capability to ship by the BNSF and Canadian Pacific railroads both being Class I railroads serving many key locations throughout United States.
+One of the competitive strengths of the facility is the capability to ship by the BNSF and Canadian Pacific railroads to many key locations throughout United States.